December 5, 2024

 Game-based learning is not your typical textbook-and-lecture setup.
 Instead, it embraces a range of characteristics that make it a refreshing and effective approach to education.
 Here are a few key traits:

 Games create immersive environments that captivate learners, enabling them to explore and experiment in a safe and controlled setting.
+It also helps them understand the subject matter in a real-world context, helping increase the relevance of the training initiative as a result.

 Games grab and hold learners' attention, making the learning process enjoyable and memorable.
-When learners are engaged, knowledge retention soars.
+They avoid common pitfalls of training programs such as disengaged lectures and long sessions, which reduce the overall effectiveness.

 Games present challenges and puzzles that need critical thinking and problem-solving skills.
 By honing these abilities in a gaming environment, learners can apply them to real-world scenarios.